 1. Not using the New Orleans Pass

-Key benefits of the New Orleans Pass:
+Here’s what’s included in the New Orleans Pass:

 The New Orleans Pass is a pre-paid sightseeing card which gives you FREE entry to the city’s top tourist attractions, including a New Orleans Bus Tour, Ultimate Swamp Adventures, and the Paddlewheeler Creole Queen.